api-evangelist/api-pulse/README.md

  - gateway - Do you validate JSON Schema at the API gateway?
  - other - Other information (Governance).

+## Checks
+A separate schema will provided for checking the API pulse in an ongoing way, allowing those who contribute to the API pulse to check where they stand as individual and organization withint he industries they contribute to.

+## Reports
+A separate schema will be provided for pull spring and fall publishing of reports, allowing any to see the API pulse as submitted across all signals, countries, and industries, helping bring more awareness to the space.

 ## Fedback
-Feedback on the API Pulse schema can be made via 3 mechanisms:
+Feedback on the API Pulse schema can be made via three separate channels, allowing you to contribute to what data is published and available to subscribe to as part of checks and reports.

 - GitHub Issues
 - Pull Request